|Cedar Springs Public School District|

-The Board of Education is committed to the effective use of technology to both enhance the quality of student learning and the efficiency of operations within the school system.
+The Board of Education is committed to the effective use of technology to both enhance the quality of student learning and the efficiency of District operations.

-However, the use of the Districtís network and technology resources by students is a privilege, not a right.
-As a prerequisite, students and their parents must sign and submit aStudent Network and Internet Acceptable Use and Safety form annually.
-(See also, Policy 7540.03)
+Students’ use of District’ Technology Resources (see definitions in Bylaw 0100) is a privilege, not a right.
+Students and their parents must sign and submit aStudent Technology Acceptable Use and Safety form annually.
+(See also, Policy 7540.03.)

 The Superintendent shalldevelop and implement a written District Technology Plan (DTP).One (1) of the primary purposes of the DTP is to evaluate new and emerging technologies and how they will play a role in student achievement and success and/or efficient and effective District operations.
 The Board will financially support, as the budget permits, the DTP, including recommendations to provide new and developing technology for students and staff.

 The Superintendent shall create a Technology Governance Committee (see AG 7540B) to oversee and guide the development of the DTP.
 The Superintendent shall appoint individuals to the Technology Governance Committee that include representatives of all educational, administrative and business/operational areas in the District.

 The DTP shall set forth procedures for the proper acquisition of technology.
 The DTP shall also provide guidance to staff and students about making safe, appropriate and ethical use of District Technology Resources, as well as inform both staff and students about disciplinary actions that will be taken if its Technology Resources are abused in any way or used in an inappropriate, illegal, or unethical manner.
 See Policy 7540.03 and AG 7540.03 - Student Technology Acceptable Use and Safety, and Policy 7540.04 and AG 7540.04 – Staff Technology Acceptable Use and Safety.